mikaelbdj/wsl-eduroam-dns-fix/README.md

-# Automatic set the correct DNS on WSL startup when using eduroam
+# Automatic set the correct DNS on WSL startup when using eduroam or Cisco AnyConnect

+## The problem and the manual fix
 DNS resolution times out on WSL2 Windows 10 when connected to eduroam.
 To fix it you can manually change the internal WSL DNS (/etc/resolv.conf) to match the current DNS from ipconfig.
-This is simply a script that automates that process plus some more.
+The same problem happens if using Cisco AnyConnect.

-## What it does
+## What the script does
 It checks if you are connected to eduroam, Cisco AnyConnect or neither.
 It then sets the correct DNS for the given situation.

 ## Recommended usage